Estimated reading time: 12 minutes

 There's already facial recognition software that shops can use to signal pre-identified shoplifters or to identify customers that return goods too often.
-And it doesn't take much to imagine that - thanks to Facebook - these shops could easily get immediate information on their customers when they enter the store: who they are, where they live, income and/or credit score.
+And it doesn't take much to imagine that - thanks to Facebook - these shops could quickly get immediate information on their customers when they enter the store: who they are, where they live, income or credit score.

-From a privacy perspective, these practices conflict with key principles such as anonymity, consent and purpose.
+From a privacy perspective, these practices conflict with critical principles such as anonymity, consent, and purpose.

 Let's dig a little deeper.